elias-paivaSA/portfolio/README.md

 # portfolio
-My portfolio created with HTML, CSS and JavaScript
+My portfolio created with HTML and CSS